Jonathansoufer/redux_wars/README.md

 # redux_wars_saga

-This is a React Native App using SWAPI (Star Wars API) and Redux-Saga and ducks in order to implement state management and async requests.
+This is a simple React Native App using SWAPI (Star Wars API), Axios, async/await ES8 feature, Redux-Saga and ducks pattern.